miku-gg/miku/docs/src/guides/bots/create-bots.md

       }
     },
     "prompt_completer": {
-        "service": 'chatgpt_completer' | 'pygmalion_completer'; // The prompt completer that will be used to generate the bot responses
+        "service": 'openai_completer' | 'pygmalion_completer'; // The prompt completer that will be used to generate the bot responses
         "props": { // depends on the service used "model": "text-davinci-003" // The model that will be used to generate the bot responses }